 - You have brothers who see your “shadows” (weaknesses, blind spots) and love and accept you just as you are.

 - Shame never brings about meaningful change, healing, or growth.
 Bringing our shame into the light by being authentic and vulnerable with a few trusted others can significantly reduce shame and bring about healing and self-acceptance.

 - Your beliefs create your internal reality.
 Change your beliefs (about yourself and others) and you change the world as you know it.

 - Sexual feelings are not simply chosen and cannot simply be “unchosen” as an act of conscious will.

 - Personal identity, choices, values, and many behaviors are malleable and subject to change.
 Emotional responses, entrenched habits, and wound-based patterns usually take much more effort to channel, diminish or redirect, but these, too, can be malleable in many cases.

 - Many of us have experienced significant and lasting change, healing, and growth in our lives by doing what we call “M.A.N.S.
 Work” and living these principles in our daily lives.
 “M.A.N.S.
 Work” is an acronym that refers to:

 - Masculinity: Connecting to our internal sense of masculinity, bonding with other men as brothers, and developing healthier relationships with women.

 - Authenticity: Getting real, feeling our feelings, and healing old wounds.

 - Needs Fulfillment: Uncovering our true, underlying needs and learning to meet them in healthier ways.

-- Surrender: Releasing internal resistance to changing, turning our will and our lives over to God, releasing our attachments to harmful thoughts and behaviors, and finding a higher purpose and meaning through this journey.
+- Surrender: Releasing internal resistance to changing, turning our will and our lives over to God, releasing our attachments to harmful thoughts and behaviors, and finding a higher purpose and meaning through this work.